-- Flow rate of the liquid, this is measured by a "flow sensor" or "flow meter". - The temperature difference between the relevant pipes (the "flow" and "return").
+- Flow rate of the liquid, this is measured by a "flow sensor" or "flow meter" - The temperature difference between the relevant pipes (the "flow" and "return").
 This is measured by a pair of temperature sensors or thermocouples.

-In addition to the temperature and flow sensors, a heat meter also needs a "calculator" (also known as an "integrator" or "digital integrator".
-This uses the quantities provided by the other components to calculate and display the amount of heat generated or used.
-This is typically given in units of kilowatt-hours (kWh).
+In addition to the temperature and flow sensors, a heat meter also needs a "calculator" or "integrator".
+This uses the quantities provided by the other components to calculate amount of heat generated or used, this is typically given in kWhth.